-During fiscal year 2021, the Named Executive Officers participated in the following non-qualified benefit plans and programs:
+During fiscal year 2022, the Named Executive Officers participated in the followingnon-qualified benefit plans and programs:

-- The Parker-Hannifin Corporation Savings Restoration Plan, which we refer to as the Savings Restoration Plan; - The Parker-Hannifin Corporation Executive Deferral Plan, which we refer to as the Executive Deferral Plan, except for Mr. Weeks who does not participate in the Executive Deferral Plan; - The Parker-Hannifin Corporation Pension Restoration Plan, which we refer to as the Pension Restoration Plan, except for Messrs.
-Leonti and Weeks who are not eligible to participate in the Pension Restoration Plan as they are not participants in the Pension Plan; - The Parker-Hannifin Corporation Supplemental Executive Retirement Benefits Program, which we refer to as the Supplemental Retirement Program, except for Messrs.
-Leonti and Weeks who are not eligible to participate in the Supplemental Retirement Program; and

-• The Parker-Hannifin Corporation Defined Contribution Supplemental Executive Retirement Program, which we refer to as the Defined Contribution Supplemental Retirement Program (Messrs.
-Leonti and Weeks are the only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program).
+- The Parker-Hannifin Corporation Savings Restoration Plan, which we refer to as the Savings Restoration Plan; - The Parker-Hannifin Corporation Executive Deferral Plan, which we refer to as the Executive Deferral Plan, except for Ms. Parmentier and Mr. Weeks who do not participate in the Executive Deferral Plan; - The Parker-Hannifin Corporation Pension Restoration Plan, which we refer to as the Pension Restoration Plan, except for Ms. Parmentier and Mr. Weeks who are not eligible to participate in the Pension Restoration Plan as they are not participants in the Pension Plan; - The Parker-Hannifin Corporation Supplemental Executive Retirement Benefits Program, which we refer to as the Supplemental Retirement Program, except for Mr. Leombruno, Ms. Parmentier and Mr.Weeks who are not eligible to participate in the Supplemental Retirement Program; and - The Parker-Hannifin Corporation Defined Contribution Supplemental Executive Retirement Program, which we refer to as the Defined Contribution Supplemental Retirement Program (Mr. Leombruno, Ms. Parmentier and Mr. Weeks are the only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program).